- Important Dates

-Each selected bibliography should begin by briefly stating the candidate’s total number and types of publications and specifying the number published in AGU journals.
+Each selected bibliography should begin by briefly stating the candidate’s total number and types of publications and specifying the number published in AGU publications.
 For example:

 There are several reputable and esteemed scientists who have agreed to write supporting letters for my nominee.
 I simply cannot choose three supporters from this list of highly regarded individuals.
 Can there be an exception to the rule?

-Although it may be difficult to choose, nominators cannot exceed six letters of support in a medal or award nomination package.
+Although it may be difficult to choose, nominators cannot exceed three letters of support in a Union Award, Medal or Prize nomination package.
 If more than three supporting letters are submitted, then an e-mail will be sent to the nominator requesting the names of their three supporters.
-If no response is received, then the Executive Office will randomly select three of the supporters provided in order to move the nomination package forward.
+If no response is received, then the Honors Program staff will randomly select three of the supporters provided in order to move the nomination package forward.
+Supporting letters should not exceed two pages in length.
 All incorrect letters of support will be returned to the nominator for revising.